krishnavamsi90/FastapiReactNginxDocker/readme.md

 - It uses outdated dependancies, such as create react app
 - Doesn't use all best practices.
 For example, it doesnt have a separate compose for development, and doesn't allow hot reloading of files during development.
 Therefore, developing with the docker container would be extremely impractical.

-Alternatively, I suggest you use: https://github.com/jonasrenault/fastapi-react-mongodb-docker/tree/main or maybe https://github.com/whythawk/full-stack-fastapi-postgresql .
-There are other options, incluiding the notable https://github.com/tiangolo/full-stack-fastapi-template , but many of them are currently broken, including that one, at least according to the issues.
+Alternatively, I suggest you use: [FastAPI React MongoDB Docker](https://github.com/jonasrenault/fastapi-react-mongodb-docker/) or possibly [Full Stack FastApi PosgreSQL](https://github.com/whythawk/full-stack-fastapi-postgresql).
+There are other options, incluiding  [full-stack-fastapi-template](https://github.com/tiangolo/full-stack-fastapi-template), but many of them are currently broken, including that one, at least according to the issues.